 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-When traveling this route, Omio customers are departing most frequently from Stuttgart Hbf and arriving in Paris Gare de Lyon.
+Omio customers traveling this route depart most frequently from Stuttgart Hbf and arrive in Paris Gare de Lyon.

-Passengers board their train most frequently from Stuttgart Hbf and travel around 0 mile (s) / 0 km from the city center to this train station.
+Passengers board their train most frequently from Stuttgart Hbf and travel around 0.9 miles (1.4 km) from the city center to this train station.

-Passengers traveling this route most often arrive at Paris Gare de Lyon and need to travel approximately 1 mile (s) / 2 km from the train station to the city center in Paris.
+Passengers traveling this route most often arrive at Paris Gare de Lyon and need to travel approximately 1.7 miles (2.7 km) from the train station to the city center in Paris.

 Here are some other resources that might have the information you need